edwiny/gamedevref/unity/unity_notes.md

 Colliders are included in many of Unity's 3D objects from the GameObject dropdown menu.

+Best practice:
+* Explicitly define which objects can collide in order to reduce the number of calculations
+* Some physics attributes on Static Objects can be very expensive (?)

 ## Triggers

 Triggers function the same as Colliders but disables Physics on the component, enabling objects to pass through it.